miminchandrank/Csv_data-analyst-/README.md

 ### 💾 Export & Share
 - Download **processed/cleaned datasets**
-- View results in a structured and friendly format
+- View results in a structured and user-friendly format

 ---